Zhongzhu-Chu/Zhongzhu-Chu.github.io/index.md

 ---
 #### WORKING PAPERS
 Gu, W., **Chu, Z.**,& Li, X.(2022).
-The spillover effects of the natural and cultural environment on tourism demand in China, submitted to [Tourism Economics](https://journals.sagepub.com/home/teu), under 1st review.
+The spillover effects of the natural and cultural environment on tourism demand in China, submitted to [Tourism Economics](https://journals.sagepub.com/home/teu)(SSCI, JCR Q1), under 1st review.

 Yang, T., **Chu, Z.**, & Wang, B.
 Is the integration of passenger and freight transportation in rural areas feasible?
 A new green vehicle routing problem, submitted to Elsevier.